agalue/opennms-drift-kubernetes/README.md

 #### Install the CertManager

-This add-on is required in order to provide HTTP/TLS support through LetsEncrypt to the HTTP services managed by the ingress controller.
+The [cert-manager](https://cert-manager.readthedocs.io/en/latest/) add-on is required in order to provide HTTP/TLS support through [LetsEncrypt](https://letsencrypt.org) to the HTTP services managed by the ingress controller.

 ```shell
 kubectl create namespace cert-manager